fastoch/Networking/Switching.md

 ---
 >[!tip]
->The -n option stops the resolving of IP addresses.
+>The -n option stops the resolving of IP addresses (DNS).
 It speeds up traceroute by not looking for hostnames.
 ---